Meteor-Community-Packages/meteor-tabular/README.md

 Although this appears similar to the [jquery-datatables](https://github.com/LumaPictures/meteor-jquery-datatables) Meteor package, there are actually many differences:

-* This package is updated to work with Meteor 1.0+.
+* This package is updated to work with Meteor 1.3+.
 * This package has a much smaller codebase and includes less of the DataTables library.
-* This package allows you to specify a Spacebars template as a cell's content.
+* This package allows you to specify a Blaze template as a cell's content.
 * This package handles the reactive table updates in a different way.
-* This package is designed to work with the Twitter Bootstrap 3 DataTables theme
+* This package is designed to work with any DataTables theme

 ## Installation